kevinpapst/freshrss-fever-api/README.md

 - fetching feeds
 - fetching RSS items (new, favorites, unread, by_id, by_feed, by_category, since)
 - fetching favicons
+- setting read marker for item(s)
+- setting starred marker for item(s)
 - **hot** is not supported as there is nothing in FreshRSS that is similar

 ## Roadmap
 Support will follow soon:

-- setting read marker for item(s)
+- setting read marker for feed
-- setting starred marker for item(s)
+- setting read marker for category
 - improve speed: currently there is some overhead while fetching entries, feeds and categories which can be eliminated

 ## About FreshRSS